ukhsa-collaboration/ena_submission/README.md

 Before you run the script, make sure you have the following ready as you cannot proceed without it:

-    -i : dir to your files
+    -i : full path to your files you would like to upload to ENA. (point 1 above) -r : a reference name for your project
-    -r : a reference name for your project
+    -f : the path to the data file (point 2 above)
-    -f : the path to the data file (see point 2 above) -a : the path to the title and abstract text file -o : the path to the output directory
+    -a : the path to the title and abstract text file (point 3 above) -o : the path to the output directory
-    -user : ENA username
+    -user : ENA username (point 4 above)
-    -pass : ENA password
+    -pass : ENA password (point 4 above)

 You should familarise yourself with the other options before you begin running the script.
+To do so, run python ena_submission.py -h

 ## Examples of commands